"

 The total drag on the aircraft is the sum of the preceding area-normalized drag components, i.e.,

-Notice that all of the individual values of the drag coefficients have now been normalized to the same reference area so that they can be added directly.
+Note that all individual values of the drag coefficients have now been normalized to the same reference area, allowing them to be added directly without adjustment.
 Substituting the values gives

 Notice that it is now possible to group the preceding terms into non-lifting and lifting parts for the entire airplane, i.e.,